22 Top Tips for this Plastic Free July10 Jul 2019

 Talk about your Plastic Free July experience with joy!
 Set an example and invite others to join in on your challenge.
 Share your effort on social media #choosetorefuse , #plasticfreejuly, #plasticpollutes Tell them how much money you saved or how great it is having empty rubbish bins.
 Positive good vibes change the world.

-Have a little technique to save plastic that you would like to share?
+Do you have a little technique to save plastic that you would like to share?
 Do tell.

 Paul Hellier - Founder